EU FLEGT Trade Dashboard

 All volumetric data presented in the dashboard is converted to roundwood equivalent RWE volume in cubic meters to ensure consistent reporting between product groups.
 For details of RWE conversion factors used by IMM (download excel file 53.5 KB)

-Phased introduction of new data cleaning algorithm in 2018
+Phased introduction of new data cleaning algorithm

 The dashboard has been developed using freely available programming tools including: